Azure/rhel-jboss-templates/.github/ci/README.md

 ## How It Works

+1. **CI Workflows**: The `ci-validation-*.yaml` workflows are triggered (manually or scheduled)

+2. **Plan File Mapping**: Each CI workflow maps its input to a specific validation plan file in this directory

-1. **Orchestrator Workflow**: The `ci-validation-workflows.yaml` workflow reads the plan file specified in the workflow dispatch input.
+3. **Action Execution**: The workflow calls the CI action (`/.github/actions/ci/action.yml`) with the plan file path

-2. **Scenario Processing**: Each scenario in the `scenarios` array contains a descriptive `scenario` name and an `inputs` object.
+4. **Plan Processing**: The action reads the validation plan and processes each scenario

-3. **Execution Mode**: The optional `run_mode` property controls whether scenarios are executed serially or in parallel.
+5. **Execution Mode**: The optional `run_mode` property controls whether scenarios are executed serially or in parallel

-4. **Input Extraction**: Only the content of the `inputs` object is passed to the target workflow.
-The `scenario` name is used for logging and reporting purposes only.
+6. **Workflow Triggering**: The action triggers the specified target workflows with the scenario inputs

+7. **Monitoring**: The action monitors workflow execution and waits for completion

+8. **Reporting**: Results are compiled into comprehensive reports and stored in the `ci` branch

 ## Benefits of the Scenarios Structure